Russian Bolshoi ballet chief says knows in heart who attacked him

 Filin said the attack was the culmination of weeks of threats and was meant to end his career as one of the more influential artists at the Bolshoi Ballet, an enduring symbol of Russian culture since the era of Catherine the Great.

-Filin said his sight, invaluable for the grandiose and carefully scrutinized productions of the Bolshoi Ballet, could be better but that he could still see "fuzzy" objects.
+Filin said his sight, invaluable for the grandiose and carefully scrutinised productions of the Bolshoi Ballet, could be better but that he could still see "fuzzy" objects.

 Asked if he knew who had ordered the attack, he said in the television interview: "Every person has an organ called a heart, and my heart knows who did it, and in my soul I have an answer to that question."